stanete/docker/README.md

-## Docker images with the minimum for scikit-learn or tensorflow stack 🐳
+## Docker images with the minimum scikit-learn or tensorflow stack 🐳

 The minimum stack to start playing with scikit-learn or tensorflow in a Jupyter Notebook... no fancy stuff 😅.